DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 The `data_pub` package contains scripts that interface with various sensors, currently interfacing with the DVL (Doppler Velocity Log), pressure sensor (depth), voltage sensor, and temperature/humidity.
 You can launch all nodes in this package using the `pub_all.launch` file.

+Additionally, the package allows control over the marker dropper servo.
+The servo is controlled by publishing a Bool message to the `servo_control` service.

 ## Config File
 This package contains a config file for each robot, stored at `config/<ROBOT_NAME>.yaml`, where `<ROBOT_NAME>` is the value of the `ROBOT_NAME` enviornment variable corresponding to each robot.
 Config files for all robots must be structured as below:
 ```yaml